-Each of these lighthouses in Texas is well worth visiting and includes and interesting.
-For many of Texas lighthouses, you can find the artifacts, lights, keepers journals, and more in local museums that are absolutely worth a stop.
+Each of these lighthouses in Texas is well worth visiting, and in several, you can still find the artifacts, lights, keepers journals, and more in local museums that are absolutely worth a stop.

 Some links in this post may be affiliate links.
 If you make a purchase through one of these links, we may earn a small commission at no extra cost to you.
 Please see our disclosure policy for more detail.